spncrhrstn/spencerharston.com/README.md

 This site can be copied and modified for personal use by forking and modifying as needed.

 > **Note**
 > While you are free to copy this website, be aware that the site generation process is rather opinionated, not optimized, and may not fit your personal preferences.
+And of course the content is of my own creation.

 ### Requirements
 * Node v16 or greater (using [nvm](https://github.com/nvm-sh/nvm) is suggested)